wrld3d/wrld-indoor-maps-api/PATHTUTORIAL.md

 Defining path information for your indoor map
 ===================

-eeGeo’s routing service gives you complete control over navigation in your indoor map!
+The WRLD routing service gives you complete control over navigation in your indoor map!
 This tutorial shows you how to define the pathways which serve as inputs to the routing service.

 Pathway information is submitted at the same time as the indoor map itself.
 The routing service will only return routes which follow the pathways you specify.
 See the routing service documentation for further details.